-Froese and Herbst~\cite{FrHe} as well as Wachsmuth and Teufel~\cite{WaTeConst} study localisation to submanifolds through potentials rather than boundary conditions.
+In~\cite{FrHe, WaTeConst} localisation to submanifolds is achieved using potentials rather than boundary conditions.
 The localisation is used to reformulate the problem on the normal bundle $NB$, so the structure is very similar to our problem, with $M=NB$ and a potential $V\neq 0$ of a form that gives localised eigenfunctions of $H_F=-\Delta_F +V$.
-In~\cite{FrHe} $B$ is assumed to be a compact, complete submanifold of $\R^m$, while in~\cite{WaTeConst} the base and the ambient space in which it is embedded are, apart from technical assumptions, basically arbitrary complete Riemannian manifolds.
+Froese and Herbst~\cite{FrHe} assume that $B$ is a compact, complete submanifold of $\R^m$, while in~\cite{WaTeConst} the base and the ambient space in which it is embedded are, apart from technical assumptions, basically arbitrary complete Riemannian manifolds.
 The leading order of the metric on $NB$ arising in this situation is the Sasaki metric, which is a Riemannian submersion with totally geodesic fibres.

 Our approach considerably generalises the geometries that have been considered in the literature.
 On the one hand we consider very general fibre bundles without reference to an embedding, while on the other hand we include the flexibility needed to deal with the complicated metrics such an embedding may induce.
 This shows that a large class of problems have the sufficient structure for adiabatic techniques to be applicable.
 Our results also complement the previously studied quantum waveguides by allowing for generic deformations of the fibres, as opposed to scaling and twisting only.
-For example one may think of deforming a disk into an elliptic cross-section along the waveguide.
-The concept of a \enquote{quantum waveguide} may also be generalised to hypersurfaces that are boundaries of tubular neighbourhoods.
-By our present work these problems are reduced to the calculation of the induced metric as well as the effective operator, which we elaborate on in~\cite{HLT}.
-Similarly, the treatment of submanifolds of Riemannian manifolds is possible using the techniques of Wittich~\cite{Wi} (see also~\cite[chapter 3]{Lam}).
+For example, one may think of deforming a disk into an elliptic cross-section along the waveguide.
+The concept of a \enquote{quantum waveguide} may also be generalised to hypersurfaces that are boundaries of such tubular neighbourhoods.
+In~\cite{HLT} several such examples are analysed in detail.
+By our present work these problems are reduced to the calculation of the induced metric as well as the effective operator.
+Similarly, the treatment of submanifolds of Riemannian manifolds is possible using the techniques of Wittich~\cite{Wi} (see also~\cite[Chapter 3]{Lam}).